-How you handle the process of collecting rent and the tenant’s late payments is an extremely important aspect of property management.
-If you want to have a consistent and reliable cash-flow, you must collect rent on time every month, and it’s important that your tenants understand that.
-By hiring a professional property manager, the landlord puts a buffer between himself and the tenants, allowing them to be the bad cop who has to listen to the tenants’ excuses, collect the rent, and handle the evictions if necessary.
+By hiring a professional property manager, the landlord puts a buffer between themselves and tenants, allowing them to be the bad cop who has to listen to tenants’ excuses, collect rent, and handle evictions if necessary.

 The eviction process is another important aspect that a property manager will handle.
 There are strict laws that regulate this process and doing it the wrong way can be a big mistake.
-A skilled professional knows the law and aims at making the best out of the worst circumstances.
-Not having to handle the eviction process yourself is a very compelling reason to hire a specialist.
+A skilled professional knows the law and aims at making the best out of bad situations.
+Not having to handle a potential eviction yourself is a very compelling reason to hire a specialist.

 6. Lower repair and maintenance costs

-Additionally, a property management company will also be able to get discounts on account of their great volume of managed units.
+Additionally, a property management company will also be able to get discounts on account of their great volume of managed properties.

 7. Increase and maintain the value of your rental property

 By identifying and repairing any maintenance issues early on, you avoid larger and more expensive problems.
 An experienced property manager will tell you that the key to maintaining and increasing the value of your property is preventive maintenance.
 This requires regular maintenance checks and inspections, a written maintenance schedule, and detailed documentation.
-The property management firm may also offer you valuable feedback and suggestions on upgrades and modifications that the tenants prefer.
+An agency may also offer you valuable feedback and suggestions on upgrades and modifications that the tenants prefer.